U.S. jobs to add heat to Fed lift-off debate

 For the euro zone as a whole, the main data point will be March flash inflation due on Tuesday.

-Since a record-equaling consumer price fall of 0.6 percent in January, the year-on-year inflation rate is seen pulling back to minus 0.1 percent in March.
+Since a record-equalling consumer price fall of 0.6 percent in January, the year-on-year inflation rate is seen pulling back to minus 0.1 percent in March.

 Consumer and business sentiment figures on Monday should show the single currency bloc is steadily improving.